 Everywhere in Spain is great for food, and no doubt, if you're enjoying a beach holiday in Barcelona or Andalusia, you'll be enjoying some great Tapas.
 If you visit the north and San Sebastián, however, you can take advantage of pintxos culture.
 These small plates and little bites are akin to tapas yet are a tad more elevated in terms of preparation.
 Walk into most cafés in the historic center, and you'll find these delicacies piled high on countertops, just waiting for hungry patrons to sample them.

 And if you're in Spain at the end of the month, head to Buñol, in the province of Valencia.
 Here you can enjoy one of the biggest and craziest parties in the country (more on this below).

 Events in August

-La Tomatina.
-Every August 28th people flock to the small town of Buñol located about a half-hour west of Valencia.
-The exact origins of this bizarre and messy festival aren't really known; however, it's assumed that the tradition began with an angry food fight during an outdoor parade in August 1945.
-The locals apparently enjoyed it so much they made pelting one another with tomatoes a firm fixture on their summer social calendar.
+La Tomatina, Buñol.
+Every August 28, people flock to the small town of Buñol, located about a half-hour west of Valencia.
+The exact origins of this bizarre and messy festival aren't known; however, it's assumed that the tradition began with an angry food fight during an outdoor parade in August 1945.
+The locals apparently enjoyed it so much that they made pelting one another with tomatoes a firm fixture on their summer social calendar.

 Best of Barcelona & the Costa Brava - 9 Days.
-This cultural itinerary features the vibrant and eclectic city of Barcelona and the quaint villages along the rugged Costa Brava coastline.
+This cultural itinerary features Barcelona's vibrant and eclectic city and the quaint villages along the rugged Costa Brava coastline.
 It's the perfect area to enjoy some hidden beaches in August.